 The home button and fingerprint sensor are on the front of the device.
-I tend to like this placement because of working at desk at work and home.
+I tend to like this placement because of working at a desk at work and home.
 The phone can be left on the desk and still interact with the device.
-It’s not a dealbreaker, but a prefered placement for the button.
+It’s not a dealbreaker, but a preferred placement for the button.
 However, after using the S8 for a while, the minimal bezel design is amazing and is a reason Samsung chose to place the sensor on the back.
 Mind, the S8 sensor is in a HORRIBLE spot on the back.
 Therefore, the HTC button has performed a lot better compared to the S8’s button.

 A smartphone’s camera is one of the most important features of a device to me and I know I am not alone.
 Why do you think companies spend so much effort mastering their cameras.
 HTC kinda has been a rollercoaster in the camera department.
 Some years they are spot on and others they miss the mark.
 This time around, HTC has done a great job.
-As a matter of fact, the U11 has the best rated camera to date.
+As a matter of fact, the U11 has the best-rated camera to date.
 That’s matching up against the iPhone 7+, Galaxy S8, and Pixel.
 That’s nice company and not to mention being the best.
-It’s really no surprize since HTC basically made the Pixel.
+It’s really no surprise since HTC basically made the Pixel.

 Apart from the quality of the camera, the camera app is just as important to me.
 It’s got to be feature heavy.
 I can’t stand having to install separate apps to be able to perform a function.
 The U11 has everything you need built right into the app.

-One of my favorite improvements coming with the HTC U11 and the only phone that has this, is the combination of Electronic Image Stabilization and Optical Image Stabilization.
+One of my favorite improvements coming with the HTC U11 and the only phone that has is the combination of Electronic Image Stabilization and Optical Image Stabilization.
 EIS and OIS together gives a great stable shot for photos and videos.
 Unfortunately, there’s no stabilization on the front camera.
 If the front had at least OIS, it would make a great vlogging camera.